can make a proper cup of tea.”

 ― Chögyam Trungpa

-Allowing these thoughts to dissolve, knowing that others feel this sadness also, I breath the fullness of this feeling into my heart as I recite two of the traditional Brahmavihara phrases: "May all beings be safe.
-May all beings be free of suffering and the roots of suffering."
+Continuing to breath into my heart, I know that others feel this deep sadness too.
+It's not merely my own isolated personal sadness.
+It is the Sadness, part of the human condition.
+Opening, softening, inhaling deeply and slowly, I breath the fullness of this feeling into my heart as I recite two of the traditional Brahmavihara phrases: "May all beings be safe.
+May all beings be free from suffering and the roots of suffering."

 As the in breath continues, I notice a sense of spaciousness re-emerge as first my belly, then my rib cage expand.
-My tender, warm, achy-breaky heart is comforted in the embrace of a calm, clear, expansive open awareness that seemingly extends throughout and beyond space and time as the in-breath continues.
+Then, my tender, warm, achy-breaky heart is comforted in the embrace of a calm, clear, expansive open awareness that seems to extend throughout and beyond space and time as the in-breath continues.